Skip to main content

 Outcome tags enable analytics, reporting, and automations after the call ends.

-Some examples of tags that you can use include: appointment_scheduled, lead_qualified, customer_satisfied, escalation_needed, no_show_followup, etc.
+Some examples of tags that you can use include: appointment scheduled, lead qualified, customer satisfied, escalation needed, no show followup, etc.

 Testing & best practices